-13-01 (Prior years 12-01 and 11-01) (Initially reported in 2007) Significant adjustments to the financial records were necessary in order for the financial statements to conform to U.S. generally accepted accounting principles.
+14-01 (Prior years 13-01 and 12-01) (Initially reported in 2007) Significant adjustments to the financial records were necessary in order for the financial statements to conform to U.S. generally accepted accounting principles.

 Management's response - It is not considered practical or economically feasible for the City to invest in the substantial resources that would be required for us to provide the auditors with accounting records that require no proposed audit adjustments.
 The additional resources needed would include additional accounting staff, substantial investment in software, continuing education, and research materials that the auditors already possess.
 The considerable additional investments required to eliminate this finding would not provide any substantial benefit to the City or the users of the financial statements in management's opinion.
+For any adjustment needed by the auditor due to an unintentional omission or error by the City, the criticality of entry accuracy and timeliness has been stressed with the bookkeeper.

-13-02 (Prior years 12-03 and 11-03) (Initially reported in 2009) Lack of segregation of duties - Separation of certain accounting and administrative duties among employees, which is recommended as an effective internal control procedure, was not adequate to reduce the risk of fraud or misappropriation of assets to an acceptable level.
+14-02 (Prior years 13-02 and 12-03) (Initially reported in 2009) Lack of segregation of duties - Separation of certain accounting and administrative duties among employees, which is recommended as an effective internal control procedure, was not adequate to reduce the risk of fraud or misappropriation of assets to an acceptable level.